gavinmcfarland/plugma/packages/website/content/2-runnin-cli-commands.md

 ### Preview [options]

-Preview the plugin in a browser preview.
-This allows you to see how your plugin will look and function in any web browser.
-The plugin must be open in the Figma desktop app for this to work.
+Preview your plugin in any browser to see how it looks and works.
+Make sure the plugin is open in the Figma desktop app for this to work.

 ##### Options